 - Utilize a trauma informed approach when managing difficult client behaviors.

-- Answer phones, greet clients, volunteers, donors, and other visitors in a friendly and professional manner and provide assistance as needed.
+- Answer phones, greet clients, volunteers, donors, and other visitors in a friendly and professional manner, and aid as needed.

 - Ensure that all paperwork related to client and program activities is in accordance with licensing and contract requirements, properly completed, managed confidentially, and stored appropriately.